CarterPape/CarterPape.github.io/_journalism/first-hdho-story.md

 {% include authoring/captioned_image.html
     image_path = "assets/pages/journalism/HDHO.jpeg"
-    caption = "The Peak View Subdivision, an HDHO project, is currently underway and already home to two households.
-County staff had told the homebuilder during project planning that anybody could own the homes, as long as locals lived in them.
-Current county officials now say the HDHO regulates homeownership." alt = "aerial view of the Peak View Subdivision in Spanish Valley, south of Moab, Utah" is_decorative = false
+    alt = "aerial view of the Peak View Subdivision in Spanish Valley, south of Moab, Utah" is_decorative = false
     credit = "Photo by Carter Pape"